 I hope you and your family are staying healthy and well.
-I wanted to share some important tax updates and resources for you to be aware of for this 2021 income tax year.
+I wanted to share some important tax updates and resources for you to be aware of during the 2022 tax season.

 Filing and Refunds